GOkwori/Toons-Quiz/README.md

 The imagery used in the Quiz game website plays a pivotal role in creating an immersive and visually appealing experience that captivates users and enhances the thematic focus on cartoons and animation.
 Each visual element has been carefully selected and integrated to complement the game's design and user interface, providing a rich and engaging atmosphere that resonates with fans of animated content.

-* Background Images: The background of the website features high-resolution images inspired by popular animations, such as "Kung Fu Panda."
+* `Background Images`: The background of the website features high-resolution images inspired by popular animations, such as "Kung Fu Panda."
 These images set a vibrant and dynamic tone for the game, inviting users into the whimsical world of cartoons.
 The backgrounds are sourced from [Wall AlphaCoders](https://wall.alphacoders.com/big.php?i=690190), ensuring that they are of high quality and contribute positively to the aesthetic appeal of the site.

-* Iconography and Logo: The website's logo and icons are designed to echo the playful and animated theme of the quiz.
+* `Iconography and Logo`: The website's logo and icons are designed to echo the playful and animated theme of the quiz.
 The logo (sourced from [Wallpaperaccess](https://wallpaperaccess.com/3d-cartoon#google_vignette)), featuring a stylized representation of cartoon elements, serves as a visual anchor for the site, reinforcing the game's identity and purpose.
 The icons used throughout the site, are chosen for their clear visual communication, thematic consistency and sourced from [Font Awesome](https://fontawesome.com/icons) .

 ### `Wireframes`